 Skip Arnold: Truffle Hunt is organized by guest curator Robert Greene.

 Skip Arnold (b.
-1957) lives and works in Los Angeles, CA. He received his MFA from the University of Los Angeles, California and his BFA from the State University College, Buffalo, New York.
+1957) lives and works in Marseille, France.
+He received his MFA from the University of Los Angeles, California and his BFA from the State University College, Buffalo, New York.
 He has had solo exhibitions at Kunsthalle Wien, Vienna; the University of Houston; the Laguna Art Museum, Laguna Beach; and Exit Art, New York, among others.
 He has participated in group exhibitions at venues including the Orange County Museum of Art, Newport Beach, CA; the Getty Museum, Los Angeles; Human Resources, Los Angeles, CA; MoMA PS1, Long Island City, NY; the Los Angeles County Museum of Art; the Louisiana Museum of Art, Humblebæk, Denmark; and Secession, Vienna.
 He has received awards and grants from such prestigious organizations as the John Simon Guggenheim Memorial Foundation, the National Endowment for the Arts, and Art Matters, Inc., among others.

 Truffle Hunt, 1998 Briefcase, mixed media Dimensions variable Courtesy the artist